Constraints on the mass and self-coupling of Ultra-Light Scalar Field Dark Matter using observational limits on galactic

-Since a part of each curve in figure~\ref{M87WithBH} gets excluded, a portion of each of the curves in figures~\ref{Excluded_-} and \ref{Excluded_+} also gets excluded - the excluded portion of each curve is shown darker.
+Since a part of each curve in figure~\ref{M87WithBH} gets excluded, a portion of each of the curves in figures~\ref{Excluded_-} and \ref{Excluded_+} also gets excluded - the excluded portion of each curve is shown as a solid curve while the allowed portion is shown as a dashed curve.
 When we consider a whole family of curves corresponding to different values of ${\hat \lambda}_{ini}$, we end up excluding regions in $\lambda - m$ plane.

 From figures~\ref{Excluded_-} and \ref{Excluded_+}, we can see that a large region in $\lambda-m$ plane gets excluded by the observational constraints on the mass within 10 pc of the centre of M87 galaxy and accretion time constraints.
 Note that, for $m \sim 10^{-22}$ eV, the typical values of $\lambda$ which we probe are $\lambda \sim - 10^{-96}$, which correspond to a scattering length of $a_s = \frac{\hbar}{mc}\frac{\lambda}{32\pi} \sim 10^{-82}$ m.
 In eq.~\eqref{eq:lambdac}, we had seen that, for $m \sim10^{-22}$ eV, $\hat \lambda$ of ${\cal O}(1)$ corresponds to $\lambda$ of the order of $10^{-98}$, but, scaling transformations, with scaling parameter $s \sim 100$ (see figure~\ref{s_m} in appendix~\ref{sec:m&lambda}), through eq.~(\ref{eq:lambda}) causes the probed values of $\lambda$ to be two orders of magnitude higher (see also, eq.~(\ref{eq:lambda0})).